top of page

 ★ Can I buy doll clothes separately?

 No, I do not sell doll clothes, only finished dolls.
-My dolls are not meant to change outfits because their fingers could break off (I use strong clay, but it's not unbreakable).
+My dolls are not meant to change outfits because their fingers could break off (I use strong clay, but thinner parts are still somewhat fragile).

 ★ Can I cancel my order?